David L. Bartlett, MD

 Education:MD, University of Houston at Clearlake, Houston, TX

 Residency:Hospital of the University of Pennsylvania, Philadelphia, PA

 Fellowships:Memorial Sloan-Kettering Cancer Center, New York, NY

-David L. Bartlett, MD, is the Bernard Fisher Professor of Surgery at the University of Pittsburgh School of Medicine, vice chairman for surgical oncology and gastrointestinal services at UPMC, Vice Chairman of the David C. Koch Regional Perfusion Cancer Therapy Center, and director of Multidisciplinary Disease Site Clinical and Research Programs for the UPMC Hillman Cancer Center.
-Dr. Bartlett specializes in all aspects of surgical oncology, with a particular expertise in liver and bile duct tumors, the management of advanced, complex abdominal malignancies, gastric cancer, and abdominal sarcomas.
+David L. Bartlett, MD, is the Bernard Fisher Professor of Surgery at the University of Pittsburgh School of Medicine, vice chairman for surgical oncology and gastrointestinal services at UPMC, Vice Chairman of the David C. Koch Regional Perfusion Cancer Therapy Center, and director of Multidisciplinary Disease Site Clinical and Research Programs for UPMC Hillman Cancer Center.
+Dr. Bartlett specializes in all aspects of surgical oncology, with a particular expertise in peritoneal surface malignancies, the management of advanced, complex abdominal malignancies, gastric cancer, and abdominal sarcomas.

 Dr. Bartlett is board-certified in general surgery.
 He received an undergraduate degree at Rice University in Houston, and received a medical degree at the University of Texas.
 Dr. Bartlett completed a residency in general surgery at the Hospital of the University of Pennsylvania, in Philadelphia, and a fellowship in surgical oncology at Sloan-Kettering Cancer Center in New York.